The salary range for this role is £36,282 - £40,146 per annum based on a 36 hour working week.

 You will be required to undertake a holistic assessment which includes their mental health and risk of young people, families and carers at home, in general hospitals and psychiatric hospitals.
 This role also requires attendance at all statutory meetings in relation to cases you are involved with including Professionals meetings, Child Protection Conferences, Core Group meetings, care planning approach meetings, CLA and Child in Need meetings with a particular focus on ensuring that the emotional, social and mental health needs of children are met effectively with robust risk management.

 You will receive regular high quality, reflective supervision by experienced Team Managers as well as clinical group supervision.
 We are looking for a dynamic and motivated staff member with experience in working with young people with complex needs to support their colleagues in both Epsom and Guildford.
+There will be development opportunities in Children and Young People Services.

 To be shortlisted to interview for this position your application will clearly evidence: